verekia/js-stack-from-scratch/tutorial/04-webpack-react/README.md

 Alright that was a lot of changes, let's see if everything works as expected:

 🏁 Run `yarn start`.
-Once Webpack Dev Server is done generating the bundle and its sourcemaps (which should both be ~600kB files) and the process hangs in your terminal, open `http://localhost:8000/` and you should see "Hello!".
+Once Webpack Dev Server is done generating the bundle and its sourcemaps (which should both be ~600kB files) and the process hangs in your terminal, open `http://localhost:8000/` and you should see "Hello Webpack!".
 Open your Chrome console, and under the Source tab, check which files are included.
 You should only see `static/css/style.css` under `localhost:8000/`, and have all your ES6 source files under `webpack://./src`.
 That means sourcemaps are working.
-In your editor, in `src/client/entry.js`, try changing `Hello!` into any other string.
+In your editor, in `src/client/index.js`, try changing `Hello Webpack!` into any other string.
 As you save the file, Webpack Dev Server in your terminal should generate a new bundle and the Chrome tab should reload automatically.
 You can interrupt the process with Ctrl+C.

 - Run `yarn prod`.
-Once Webpack is done generating the minified bundle (~90kB this time), open `http://localhost:8000/` and you should still see "Hello!".
+Once Webpack is done generating the minified bundle (~90kB this time), open `http://localhost:8000/` and you should still see "Hello Webpack!".
 In the Source tab of the Chrome console, you should this time find `static/js/bundle.js` under `localhost:8000/`, but no `webpack://` sources.
 Click on `bundle.js` to make sure it is minified.

 Good job, I know this was quite dense.
 You deserve a break!
 The next section is easier.